xoofx/Antlr4Ast/doc/readme.md

 ## Accessing Comments

 Comments are attached to the closest syntax node.
-For instance, if a rule definition has a comment in the previous line, the comment will be attached to the `RuleSyntax`.
+For instance, if a rule definition has a comment in the previous line, the comment will be attached to the `Rule`.

 ```c#
 grammar.TryGetRule("TOKEN_A", out var tokenA);